 Medical Director Brian L. Harper, M.D., M.P.H., knows what it takes to deliver quality medical care in public and private settings.
 For more than two decades, he has worked as an advocate to improve access to quality medical care for all people.

 His expertise is focused on providing medical services to diverse populations throughout Long Island and New York City.
-Over the years, Harper has overseen a range of public community health centers in Nassau and Suffolk Counties.
+Over the years, Harper has overseen all of the health centers operated by Nassau and Suffolk Counties.
 He previously served as the first director of the Bureau of HIV Services at Nassau County Department of Health and as senior vice president of community affairs and medical director of the Community Health Centers at Nassau University Medical Center.

 Harper started innovative programs for the Suffolk County Department of Health Services, such as an office to address minority health inequities, a commission to find ways to curtail the HIV epidemic, and an institute to investigate long-standing public health problems in collaboration with Stony Brook University.
-Most recently, he served as chief operating officer and medical director of the Ralph Lauren Center for Cancer Care and Prevention, a private partnership with Memorial Sloan-Kettering Cancer Center in New York City.
+Prior to his tenure at NYIT, he served as chief operating officer and medical director of the Ralph Lauren Center for Cancer Care and Prevention, a private partnership with Memorial Sloan-Kettering Cancer Center in New York City.

-He earned his medical degree at the State University of New York Health Science Center in Syracuse, N.Y., as well as an M.P.H. at Columbia University in New York City.
+Harper attended Brown University for his undergraduate degree in Biology, and earned his medical degree at the State University of New York Health Science Center in Syracuse, N.Y.
+He then received a Masters in Public Health from Columbia University in New York City.
 Harper is board certified in preventive medicine and general public health.